slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings and grow."
 -- Alfie Kohn [1957]*

+> *"All you have to do is love them and show them the world."
+-- Paul Graham {quoting his mother on raising children} [1964]*

 > *"My advice is my autobiography not slogans.
 People relate better like that."
 -- James Altucher [1968]*